ythuang0522/homopolish/README.md

 # Quick usage

 Homopolish should be run with a pre-trained model (R9.4.pkl/R10.3.pkl for Nanopore and pb.pkl for PacBio CLR) and one sketch (virus, bacteria, or fungi).
 For Nanopore sequencing, Homopolish should be run after the Racon-Medaka pipeline as it only removes indel errors.
-For PacBio CLR sequencing, it can be run directly after Flye-assembly pipline.
+For PacBio CLR sequencing, it can be invoked directly after Flye assembly.
 For instance, if your Medaka-polished genome (yourgenome.fasta) is bacteria and sequenced by R9.4 flowcell, please type
 ```
 python3 homopolish.py polish -a yourgenome.fasta -s bacteria.msh -m R9.4.pkl -o youroutput
 ```

-Note that if installed from bioconda, you should directly invoke the executable file.
+If installed from bioconda, you should directly invoke the script.
 ```
 homopolish polish -a yourgenome.fasta -s bacteria.msh -m R9.4.pkl -o youroutput
 ```

-You also can set ```-g``` to specify particular genus and species names in [NCBI](https://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/assembly_summary.txt) without mash searching.
+You can specify particular genus and species via ```-g``` (Taxanomic names in [NCBI](https://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/assembly_summary.txt)) without mash searching.
 ```
 python3 homopolish.py polish -a yourgenome.fasta -g genusname_speciesname -m R9.4.pkl -o youroutput
 ```

-If you wanna use your own local genomes instead of NCBI, specify the path to your local database via ```-l```.
+If you wanna use private local genomes instead of NCBI, specify the path to your own (fasta) database via ```-l```.
 ```
 python3 homopolish.py polish -a yourgenome.fasta -l path_to_your_genomes.fasta -m R9.4.pkl -o youroutput
 ```